All Episodes

 Absolutely, absolutely.

-And you know, there's been a certain amount of search for some of these very small black holes even inside our solar system.
+And, you know, there's been a certain amount of search for some of these very small black holes, even inside our solar system.

-I, you know, this might sound shocking, but as a result of the mathematics that I wrote, which I predicted very, very accurately, actually more accurately than any other theory on Earth today, the mass and radius of a proton, which is the nuclei of an atom or matter.
+This might sound shocking, but as a result of the mathematics that I wrote, which predicted very, very accurately, actually more accurately than any other theory on Earth today, the mass and radius of a proton,

-You know, I've been able to say or to show very, very clearly that actually what we think of the nuclei of an atom acts very much like the nuclei of a galaxy.
+which is the nuclei of an atom or matter, you know, I've been able to say or to show very, very clearly that actually what we think of the nuclei of an atom acts very much like the nuclei of a galaxy, which is, you know, a black hole structure.

 That kind of makes sense, actually.